SzariK00/Living-costs/README.md

 # Application for managing personal budget (costs of everyday life).
->Autor: Adrian Jelonek |  E-mail: ajelonek(at)gmail.com
+>Author: Adrian Jelonek |  E-mail: ajelonek(at)gmail.com

-## Project is finished.
+## Released version.
 You can visit online version: [www.e-budzet.pl](https://www.e-budzet.pl "E-budzet.pl")
 ### The whole idea:
-1. You have to register and be logged in,
+1. You have to register and be logged in (Wordpress support),
 2. You can add your recent expenses to database (e.g. groceries receipt) via simple form,
 3. You are allowed to add expenses on everyday basis,
 4. Application summarizes your expenses in table,